Top 12 Best Magnesium Rich Foods

 12. Coffee

 The magnesium in coffee is associated with improved metabolic rate and a lower risk of insulin resistance.
-Researchers have found that coffee intake reduces the risk for type-2 diabetes in both men and women (22).
-Along with the health benefiting polyphenols also active in coffee, magnesium intake has been directly shown to lower fasting insulin levels.
-Drink organic coffee to avoid chemical residue from fertilizers and pesticides.
-(23, 24)
+Researchers have found that coffee intake reduces the risk of type-2 diabetes in both men and women (22, 23).

 Supplemental Magnesium